 Ivy Dec 31, 2018 No Comments

 Data is omnipresent and AI is permeating into our everyday lives.
 There are numerous new technologies expanding into new horizons that are only beginning to be understood and appreciated.
-Now, as we are ready to enter in 2019, let’s take a look at 5 major trends who have already set its steady foot and it’s just about time before they revolutionise the world.
+Now, as we are ready to enter 2019, let’s take a look at 5 major trends that have already set their steady foot and it’s just about time before they revolutionise the world.

 Edge computing is the practice of processing data near the edge of your network, instead of in a centralised data-processing warehouse.
 In simple words, Edge computing is done at or near the data source thus providing a real-time local data analysis.
 It allows smart applications and devices to respond to data almost instantaneously, as its being created, eliminating lag time.
 This is critical for technologies such as self-driving cars and in the realisation of physical computing, smart cities and the IoT.
 The global data sphere will predictably grow from 33 zettabytes in 2018 to 175 by 2025.
 Nearly 30% of the world’s data will need real-time processing.